 Together with OCG we worked to demystify the WWCC, and address the misconception and fear that the evaluation process might mean ending up in jail or lead to having children taken away from family groups.

-We worked to make a WWCC that was more accessible for Indigenous applications, so that families and communities could access better service, employment and support family connections in a culturally appropriate way.
+We worked to make a WWCC that was more accessible for First Nations applicants so that families and communities could access better service, employment and support family connections in a culturally appropriate way.